-- 1. Multi-sport basketball court ideally covered - 2.
+- 1. Multi-use basketball court ideally covered - 2.
 3 more covered picnic shelters with utilities by the dog park, by the pavilion, and by the playground - a.
 Existing covered picnic shelters fill up quickly and is reserved for summer slots as early as the first of the year - 3.
 Expansion of the War Memorial to include other wars - 4.
 Improvements to the pets off-leash area (obstacle course for dogs) - 5.
 Repair and update the skate park (Many skaters have reported leaving St. Helens to go to the newer and more equipped Scappoose Skate Park) - b.
 Smaller steps up and down the park - c.
 Drinking fountain - 6.
 Infields hold water, needs rehabilitation - 7.
 RV Parking and hookups (possibly located on the Boise property, if acquired) - 8.
 Complete the gaps in sidewalk around entire park - 9.
 New flower beds and new McCormick Park sign on 18th St. and Old Portland Rd (See bottom right) - 10.
 The installation of a regional destination way finding sign in a central location, similar to the directional signs found in Pioneer Square in downtown Portland (See top right) could promote McCormick Park as a regional draw, with ample sport facilities - 11.
-More parking (by adjusting the orientation of existing parking or locating another parking lot on the Boise property if acquired and added to the Parks Inventory) - 12.
-ADA adapted swing seat for the existing swing set structure and related fall protection rubber platform/path improvements
+Install security camera(s) or an alarm system at the parks shop - 12.
+More parking (by adjusting the orientation of existing parking or locating another parking lot on the Boise property if acquired and added to the Parks Inventory)